drkz4ck/Xenoblade-2-Balance-Mod-/BladeDetails.md

 - [ ] Aggro Up Blade art activates more often and draws more aggro
 - [ ] Aiming to improve aggro reduction skills; If they really can't be helped, then changing them altogether
 - [ ] BitBall Blades, except for Crossette, now have a party-wide buff or support skill
-- [ ] Aiming to make counterspikes useful and relevant
+- [ ] Added +1000% to counterspike skills, making them more useful and relevant

 #### #0 Pyra
-- [ ] Aux Cores 2>3
+- [x] Aux Cores 2 > 3
-- [ ] phys def 5%>
+- [x] phys def 5% > 10%
-- [ ] ether def 10%>
+- [x] ether def 10% > 15%
   - She has a hard time dealing with aggro.
 Increased defenses mitigate that and also reflect on her Super Smash Bros. persona
-- [ ] increase crit rate?
-  - She has a good crit up skill, but low crit rates.
-Let's fix that to make most out of her skills
-- Purifying Flames: 5% chance to instakill enemies with 20%HP or less when using specials
-  - This is no very useful as is, and I particularly never noticed if it made any difference during playthrough, so I wante to experimenta bit with it
-  - What if Pyra coul turn this into a good mob control?
-Her Special 2 has AoE, but non targeted enemies are usually at full HP, so the skill would have to trigger at 100% HP or lower.
-To compensate, i would the chance of acctivation even further; Not sure if it's a good idea
-  - Another option is to increase enemy HP an maybe chance a little bit to make useful agains enemies you're targeting.
-Either way it'd still be useless in boss battles
-- [ ] Resplendence: increase blade combo damage by 72%>100%
+- [x] Resplendence: blade combo damage +72% > +100%
   - This is the freaking Aegis
-- *Flame Edge: Increases critical damage by 50%
+- [x] Flame Edge: critical damage +50% > +65%
-- *Special 3 Blazing End: +25% crit rate and +85% crit damage; 85%
+- [x] Special 3 - Blazing End special effect: crit rate +25 > +30
+- [ ] Improve *Purifying Flames*: 5% chance to instakill common enemies with 20%HP or less when using specials
+  - I particularly never noticed if it made any difference during playthrough
+  - Option 1: Mob control; Non targeted enemies are usually at full HP, so the skill would have to trigger at 100% HP or lower, with reduced chance of activation to compensate.
+  - Option 2: Increase minimal enemy HP and activation chance to make it trigger more often.
+It'd still be useless in boss battles

 #### #0.1 Pneuma
 - Thinking of increasing her activation timer from 60s to at least 90s, maybe even more, as in BoC difficulty she's much harder and less rewarding to pull off